sycdan/5c600677-7158-4a31-8ea6-78beffbdf5d4/README.md

 - allow a place to be marked as "must visit, by any vehicle" vs only specific vehicles
 - place sequences (one worker must visit all with no deviation)
 - traveltime -> duration where possible
+- guarantee that a place must be visited, b y any worker
+- experiment with coefficients to decrease distance between best and worst route costs (reduce idle vehicles)